oslabs-beta/Codename-Hermes/README.md

 <br>

 **`heartbeat`** -
 _Default: 60_

 The period of the connection heartbeat, in seconds.
 Please refer to [heartbeating](https://amqp-node.github.io/amqplib/channel_api.https://amqp-node.github.io/amqplib/channel_api.html#heartbeating) for more inforamtion.

 <br><br>

 ### **`topics`**

+Now that you have decided on your options, it is time to determine what type of topics you will be

 ```TypeScript
 {